intershop/intershop-pwa/docs/concepts/url-rewriting.md

 # URL Rewriting

-With the PWA it is possible to supply localized and SEO optimized URLs for categories and product detail pages.
+The PWA allows to supply localized and SEO optimized URLs for categories and product detail pages.

 ## Rewriting Concept